forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   * Limits on exercises:
     * the number of troupes in exercises.
     * Limit tests and exercises involving offensive weapons.
-* redesign of security architectures and partnerships/cooperations/trust-building programs (e.g. OSZE in Europe and extending partnership for peace)
+* Redesign of security architectures and partnerships/cooperations/trust-building programs (e.g. OSZE in Europe and extending partnership for peace).